getmeli/meli-docs/src/data/docs/20-authentication/40-google.md

 # Google Authentication

 1. Create a new Google application.
-1. Configure the OAuth consent screen
+1. Configure the OAuth consent screen, the callback URL should be `<your-meli-server-url>/auth/google/callback`
 1. Create OAuth credentials
 1. Get your client ID and client secret